AKJUS/help/SetupWinSCP.md

 # Setup WinSCP

-WinSCP can be used for live editing, uploading and downloading files using SSH/SFTP.
-You can download it [here](https://winscp.net/eng/download.php).
+WinSCP can be used for live editing, uploading and downloading files using an encrypted SSH/SFTP connection.
+SFTP is part of OpenSSH and easy to setup.
+Don't use FTP or SCP – both is either insecure or outdated.

+You can download WinSCP [here](https://winscp.net/eng/download.php).

 ## Settings